fehler/hop-onboard/Hop Onboard.md

 I tie the strategy to a set of goals that allows us to test our assumptions.
 These goals – or Key Performance Indicators (KPIs) to use a technical term – allow me to measure success.

-/* I’ll provide this deck shortly. */
+/* I’ll provide this deck shortly.
+Again, I'm baring my soul and I'm working on it.
+The bottom line – and you don't need to look at a slidedeck to see this – before you get in to how things look and feel (and sound), establish some goals, that will inform your strategy. */

 - - -